 The solid timber construction of our pet houses means that you can enjoy a natural, exposed wood look without having to lift a finger redecorating.
 The waterproof roof is an eco-friendly green that is sure to blend in with your garden.

 If you really want to make a statement with our pet houses, then consider taking a colourful approach.
-In our last article on decorating a dog kennel, we talked about creating striped Brighton bathing box look, and even Scooby-Doo-themed dog houses.
+In our last article on decorating a dog kennel, we talked about creating a striped Brighton bathing box look, and even Scooby-Doo-themed dog houses.

 The possibilities really are endless, and they are only limited by your imagination, so consider what bright colours take your fancy, and have fun with our dog kennels from Bunnings.
 You have permission to paint the dog kennel red if you want!

-Another way of adding colour to your kennel is to attach a flower planter to the side of a dog kennel, and fill it with eye-catching blooms.
+Another way of adding colour to your kennel is to attach a flower planter to the side of a dog kennel and fill it with eye-catching blooms.
 It will look like your dog has a mini home of its own!

 One of the easiest ways to personalise your dog’s new home is to add your dog’s name above the doorway, or anywhere on your kennel.
 You can do this in a rather rudimentary way, by simply painting it above the door, or you can go to a bit more trouble and create a sign to hang on your dog’s residence.

 The sign can be painted in the same colour scheme as the rest of the kennel, or you can use colours that contrast so that it really stands out.
-However you decide to do it, demarcating your dog’s name on our dog kennels from Bunnings will instantly make it start to feel like home.
+However, if you decide to do it, demarcating your dog’s name on our dog kennels from Bunnings will instantly make it start to feel like home.

 You don’t have to take an obvious approach to this either, you could even put your dog’s name on the roof of the dog kennel if you want, it’s all down to your preferences and how you want to decorate.
-Everyone takes a slightly different approach and it is always amazing to see how our customers decorate their dog houses.
+Everyone takes a slightly different approach, and it is always amazing to see how our customers decorate their dog houses.

 Not everyone wants to make their dog kennels from Bunnings loud and attention-grabbing.
 Some people prefer more neutral tones.
 One practice for decorating our pet houses that our customers seem to enjoy is to paint your dog’s home in the same tones as your own home.